cloudevents/spec/primer.md

 events before a consumer is listening, and a consumer can express an interest in an event or class of events that is not yet being produced.
-Note that the specifications produced by this effort are focused on interoperability of the event format and how it appears while being sent on various transports, such as HTTP.
+Note that the specifications produced by this effort are focused on interoperability of the event format and how it appears while being sent on various protocols, such as HTTP.
 The specifications will not focus on the processing model of either the event producer or event consumer.